-Gastroenteritis presentations at EDs increased in the past week but remained below the range of values usually reported at this time of year (Figure 15).
+Gastroenteritis presentations at EDs remained stable in the past week and below the range of values usually reported at this time of year (Figure 15).

 Figure 15.
 Number of gastroenteritis presentations to Emergency Departments in WA by week, 2017 to 2022